KhronosGroup/glTF-Asset-Generator/CODE_STYLE_GUIDE.md

 ### Identifier Names
 An identifier is the name you assign to a type (class, interface, struct, delegate, or enum), member, variable, or namespace.
 + Decimal digit characters are at the end of variable names, or are spelled out instead.
-+ If a using directive is not included, save and use the namespace qualification as a variable to keep code compact and readable.
++ Add `using` directives and namespace aliases to keep code compact and readable.
 + Use Pascal case for type names, namespaces, and all public members.
 Use lower camel case for all other identifiers.
 + Be detailed when naming variables.
 We'd prefer to have longer variable names whose purpose is easily understood.